akolu/tournamenttracker/README.md

-# tournament-tracker
+# Tournament Tracker

-Next iteration of my yet-to-be-finished tournament tracker library, this time with Fable, which compiles the F# code to javascript.
+Next iteration of my yet-to-be-finished tournament tracker, this time with Fable, which compiles the F# code to javascript.

 The repo consists of three projects: